ahornyai/ctf_writeups/hcsc2024/pwn_prequels_revenge/WRITEUP.md

 # Overview
 The given zip file contains a docker image with a 64 bit binary called prequel.
 There is also a `create_message_db.sh` script in the assets directory which creates an sqlite database in a file called `messages.db`

-This challenge is essentially the same as `prequels`, but this time we don't have any debug functions or useful strings, so we have to be smart about constructing our ROP chain.
+This challenge is essentially the same as `prequel`, but this time we don't have any debug functions or useful strings, so we have to be smart about constructing our ROP chain.

 ## Binary
 ![](screenshots/executable.png)
 We have a statically linked 64-bit ELF executable.
 The symbols are fortunately not stripped.
 Pwntools' `checksec` says that there is stack canary protection in place - this is not true for the main function, and there isn't a memory segment that is writeable and executable at the same time.
-We also don't have to worry about ASLR, the binary starts always at the same address in the memory.
+We don't have to worry about ASLR, the binary starts always at the same address in the memory.

 ## Running the binary
 ![](screenshots/running_executable.png)